-Those Case Managers who do attend college, typically earn either Social Work degrees or Nursing degrees.
-Less commonly earned degrees for Case Managers include Psychology degrees or Business degrees.
+Those case managers who do attend college, typically earn either a psychology degree or a nursing degree.
+Less commonly earned degrees for case managers include a social work degree or a criminal justice degree.

 Once you're ready to become a case manager, you should explore the companies that typically hire case managers.
 According to case manager resumes that we searched through, case managers are hired the most by Anthem, Geo Group, and Encompass Health.
 Currently, Anthem has 230 case manager job openings, while there are 70 at Geo Group and 59 at Encompass Health.

 Since salary is important to some case managers, it's good to note that they are figured to earn the highest salaries at TASC (Total Administrative Services, Wauconda Care, and Prime Healthcare.
 If you were to take a closer look at TASC (Total Administrative Services, you'd find that the average case manager salary is $72,997.
 Then at Wauconda Care, case managers receive an average salary of $67,910, while the salary at Prime Healthcare is $66,799.